SPCommY/documentation/kolbot/PlugY.md

 4. In D2Bot.exe make sure the path is set to Game.exe and not PlugY.exe!

 5. In-game make sure the first 2 pages of your PlugY stash are empty.

+NOTE: At the momemnt because kolbot puts your cube in the stash you HAVE to disable any operation with the cube (cubing of gems, runes, crafting etc.) in your Kolbot character config file